 Students should contact the Veterinary Technology Department Chair for a copy of the program’s pregnancy policy.

-Kimberly Konopka, BS, CVT
+Kimberly Konopka BS, AS, CVT

 Amanda Melnyk, CVT